 Whether you’re trying to regain confidence after injury or just wanting to gain more confidence period, I hope this info helps you accomplish it.
-It’s always great to hear positive feedback from my Motocross Techniques DVD costumers and this is the latest one I received from my “MX Riding Tips” forum on Thumper Talk.
-It comes from a threat about regaining confidence after an injury.
+It’s always great to hear positive feedback from my Motocross Technique Videos costumers, and this is the latest one I received.
+It’s directly about regaining confidence after an injury.
 I hope it inspires you to keep improving your motocross riding skills.

-I’m picking the thread up for you below from “user ktmjim.
+I’m picking the thread up for you below from Thumper Talk, “user ktmjim.
 If you like you can read the entire thread here.

 “My answer was to watch Gary’s Vet vids and take points and pointers and just go out and pick a couple corners and start slow and work back up… I knew I could do it, but I was afraid to… so with nothing to lose on a off day, I prepped 2 corners and rode my ass off.
 Prolly 100 corners each way working on technique and confidence… I honestly wasn’t there for more than 2 hours and was railing these corners like I never have, LOL I had a perfect rut burned in that fresh corner in less than 20 minutes.
 AND IT FELT AMAZING.. follow Gary’s ideas and walk the bike through the obstacle totally thinking about technique and the right thing to do until you can work up the speed, you can do it in 1 day if you find the right place and the right riding partner to help you build your confidence back up.”